 First mistake, what if Sheila says no?
-You just started and stopped a first interaction with a single yes or no question.
+You just started and stopped the first interaction with a single yes or no question.
 If Lucky gets an answer such as “I want to check out the new Canon laser all-in-one model.”
-Reply: oh, we just got that model right over here.”
+Reply: Oh, we just got that model right over here.”

 Fast forward to a likely summary of Sheila’s needs if some questions were answered:

-- She read one review on line stating the Canon was real winner.
+- She read one review online stating the Canon was the real winner.

 - Sheila was looking to upgrade from her old HP inkjet (printer only) because it was no longer supported and no drivers to operate with Windows 10 – an upgrade she is considering – are available and it can’t scan documents.

 - Sheila uses her home printer about 3 times per month and has only ever used black and white printing.
 She wants to scan and never thought about color because it was not available at home.

 - HP ink cartridges can be bought for about $7.00 each if packaged in an ink plan Canon Laserjet cartridge replacements are $29.00.